haythem-ouederni/reactnative-typescript-boilerplates/README.md

 The following steps are inspired from the **Refactor Android to TypeScript** paragraph in [this link](https://medium.com/@rintoj/react-native-with-typescript-40355a90a5d7)

+The `tsconfig.json` is configured such as the js files are built within a `build` directory at the project's root.

 1) **For Android**

 Open `android/app/build.gradle` and add the following line before `apply from "../../node_modules/react-native/react.gradle"`